Literacy, Doctor of Philosophy

 Can I pursue this program while I keep my day job?
 Can I take time off if things get tough?

-Most of the classes are in the evening and/or online, so you can complete the program while you work.
+All of the classes are online, so you can complete the program while you work.
 We also have two summer sessions for your convenience.
 It is possible to take time off from the program should the need arise, but this will likely delay your completion.
 You may maintain matriculation for up to two semesters and pay a “maintaining matriculation” fee after which you must reapply and meet entrance requirements once more.

 Can I take this program if I need to commute a long distance?
 Are there online courses?